JulianKnodt/sqr_heap/readme.md

 If you would like to test for yourself, clone this repo and run `cargo bench`.
 Your results might vary from mine, as they are dependent on the architecture you are running them on.
+Notably, these results are from a machine with an older i7 core.

 If you find results that contradict these, please submit a github issue.
 That is much more interesting than those that agree with them.